arshiyankhan/What-to-do/README.md

 # what_to_do

-This is an app that allows you to create & track new tasks throughtout your day.
-That's it!
+This app helps you to setup your daily tasks while you don't have to remember anything.
+Are we humans becoming more and more forgetful?
+That's what I wonder.
+Anyway enjoy the app!!